mauroservienti/all-our-aggregates-are-wrong-demos/README.md

 # All our Aggregates are Wrong - Demos

 A microservices powered e-commerce shopping cart sample - based on SOA principles.
+These are the demos for my [All our Aggregates are Wrong](https://milestone.topics.it/talks/all-our-aggregates-are-wrong.html) talk.

 ## How to get the sample working locally